 But, while the system may remain unchanged, it has been retooled, with Koulibaly brought in to anchor the reinforcement of a defence picked apart by Spain’s two biggest clubs.

 What wouldn’t be new to Koulibaly is the identity of the goalkeeper in front of whom he’d play most days, Senegal teammate Edouard Mendy, with whom he won the Africa Cup of Nations and qualified for the 2022 FIFA World Cup earlier this year.

 On that pre-existing platform of familiarity, Koulibaly – quietly imposing and calmly powerful – should be able to get off to a strong start to life in the English capital, after eight successful years at Napoli.

-Koulibaly isn’t the only African centre-back who just moved into West London for at least £30 million; Nayef Aguerd, over at West Ham, is the other.
+Koulibaly isn’t the only African centre-back who just moved into London for at least £30 million; Nayef Aguerd, over at West Ham, is the other.